-If you’re not adept at task management, it’s likely you’re going to face dire consequences in the form of poor resource utilization, low productivity, increased costs, and demoralized team.
+If you’re not adept at task management, you’re likely going to face dire consequences in the form of poor resource utilization, low productivity, increased costs, and a demoralized team.

 On the other hand, mastering this essential skill will help you and your business get the most out of your team without subjecting them to heavy workloads.

 Using a powerful yet easy-to-use task management tool like ProofHub gives you complete control over how your tasks are planned, assigned, scheduled, and executed across projects.